canonical/packer-maas/ubuntu/README.md

 The file name for the checksums file.
 The default value is set to SHA256SUMS.

+#### TIMEOUT

+The timeout to apply when building the image.
+The default value is set to 1h.

 ### Default Username

 The default username is ```ubuntu```